-April Marie English is a mission intern with the General Board of Global Ministries of The United Methodist Church currently in transition to a new placement..
+April Marie English is a mission intern with the General Board of Global Ministries of The United Methodist Church serving as a financial education associate at the Primavera Foundation in Tucson, Arizona in the Desert Southwest Annual Conference.

 Mission interns serve half of their three-year terms in international assignments and half in their home countries.
 Young adult mission service through Global Ministries expands participants’ mission vision and offers faith contexts for the use of skills.
 They integrate faith and justice by learning and working in communities that struggle with poverty and injustice.